 On December 14, 2019, certain changes in the EU's plant health and animal health legislation, as well as in the EU's import control legislation, were imposed.
-As a result of these changes, certain certificates changed and certain plant products which did not previously require a certificate now need to be accompanied by a certificate (as of December 14, 2019).
-For more information on these changes, see the website of the European Commission at: https://ec.europa.eu/food/plant/plant health biosecurity/legislation/new eu rules en
+As a result of these changes, certain certificates changed.

+For more information on these changes pertaining to plant products, see the website of the European Commission at: https://ec.europa.eu/food/plant/plant_health_biosecurity/legislation/new_eu_rules_en